Bloc/jottly-checkpoints/08-Integrating-Skeleton-to-Header.md

     </div>
 ```

-We wrapped the input field in a `div` set to five columns.
-Notice the additional class of `alpha`.
+We wrapped the input field in a div set to five columns.
+Notice the additional class of alpha.
 Skeleton allows us to define the first column of a row or container and remove its padding and margin from the left side.
 This will make the content flush with content directly above it.
 Read about the [box model](http://www.w3schools.com/css/css_boxmodel.asp) and how it works.

-You'll also notice that the next `div` is set to four columns.
-Because we defined the original container and nested `div` at nine columns, we should account for the full width of the page.
+You'll also notice that the next div is set to four columns.
+Because we defined the original container and nested div at nine columns, we should account for the full width of the page.

-We also used an `omega` class.
-Like the `alpha` class, it removes padding and margin, but from the right side instead of the left.
+We also used an omega class.
+Like the alpha class, it removes padding and margin, but from the right side instead of the left.

 You can refresh to view the changes you've made.